jpspence/DDiMAPpublic/README.md

 Basic Parameters:
-   --bam              | -b   This specifies the path to the bam file --fasta            | -f   This specifies the path to the fasta file --keepID           | -k   Keep reads that have both an insert and delete in CIGAR string --verify-threshold | -v   Minimum number of reads to see in each direction (default : 2) --roa-size         | -r   Number of base pairs for a Region of Analysis    (default : 34)
+   --bam              | -b   This specifies the path to the bam file --fasta            | -f   This specifies the path to the fasta file - NOTE FASTA FILE MUST NOT HAVE MULTIPLE NEWLINES BETWEEN SEQUENCES
+   --keepID           | -k   Keep reads that have both an insert and delete in CIGAR string --verify-threshold | -v   Minimum number of reads to see in each direction (default : 2) --roa-size         | -r   Number of base pairs for a Region of Analysis    (default : 34) --ppm              | -p   Minimum Fraction of reads to see in each direction   (default : 0.00075)

 Frag Making Parameters
-   --ppm              | -p   Minimum level of reads to consider for DDiMAP    (default : 0.00075) --frag-threshold   | -a   Minimum verified coverage required to be considered for frags (default : 0.01) --nv-threshold     | -n   Minimum non-verified coverage required to be considered for frags (default : 0.1)
+   --frag-threshold   | -a   Minimum verified coverage required to be considered for frags (default : 0.01) --nv-threshold     | -n   Minimum non-verified coverage required to be considered for frags (default : 0.1)

 SNV Calling Parameters
-   --snv-verified     | -s   Minimum level of nucleotide variation in verified words to call an SNV (default : 0.003) --snv-total        | -l   Minimum level of nucleotide variation in total to call an SNV (default : 0.1)
+   --snv-verified     | -s   Minimum level of nucleotide variation in verified words to call a type 2 SNV (default : 0.003) --snv-total        | -l   Minimum level of nucleotide variation in total to call a type 3 SNV (default : 0.1)

 Output Parameters
    --output           | -o   Directory to store output (default : ./output/)